 The purpose of the indicator is to set and monitor targets and report on them annually.
 Target countries comprise all International Development Association (IDA) borrower countries, of which 65 countries were analysed this year.

-Starting from 1 Jan 2018, a total of 125 000 articles were analysed for the use of statistics.
-This corresponds to an average of 900 articles per country for the period until 31 December 2019.
+From January 2020 to March 2021, a total of 131,213 articles were analysed for the use of statistics.
+This corresponds to an average of 1800 articles per country for the period until 1 March 2021.

 The aggregation score for each country is simply the sum over the three dimensions (ranging from 0 to 300): three-dimensional composite indicator of the equally weighted percentages of national newspaper articles that contain references to statistics at statistical literacy level 1, 2 or 3, respectively, following the scale defined in Table 1.
 For each of the three levels of statistical literacy, the resulting score gives the percentage of articles that contain at least one search term from the keyword lists defined previously.
 The score for each level thus ranges between 0 and 100 and the maximum total score over all three levels is 300.
 The results in Figure 1 are presented by language groups to allow for a direct comparison between countries for which the same keyword list was applied.